MLDataAnalytics/pNet/README.md

 ## Brain templates and gropu level FNs
 ### Brain Template
-The brain templates provide a brain mask and an overlay structural image for volume data (both in the same space of the preprocessed fMRI data), and 3D coordinates for brain surface data.
+A brain template provides a brain mask and an overlay structural image for volume data (both in the same space of the preprocessed fMRI data), and 3D coordinates for brain surface data.

-**Five built-in brain templates are located in the "Brain_Template" subfolder:**
+**Five built-in brain templates are located in [Brain_Template](https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/Brain_Template) subfolders:**
 ```
 HCP Surface: Located in the "HCP_Surface" subfolder, this template contains 3D mesh shapes (vertices and faces) and brain masks for both hemispheres.
 FreeSurfer fsaverage5: Located in the "FreeSurfer_fsaverage5" subfolder, this template is similar in structure to the HCP Surface template.